Undergraduate Majors and Minors

 Declaring a Minor

 You can declare a minor in Axess.
+Note that you must declare a major prior to requesting to add a minor.
 Submit your request to the department in which you want to pursue a minor.
 The department informs you of its decision on whether to accept you into the minor.
 You should contact the department directly to determine if you must fulfill any additional requirements to process your minor declaration request.

 The decision on a minor is important, but not irrevocable.
 You may change or drop your minor at any time in Axess.